-- An effective and robust dissemination plan that includes at least three peerreviewed publications a year; disseminating of information to scientific and professional audiences, establishment of Research Network website; and - Other dissemination strategies to research and practice communities, as well as families and communities that will promote the transfer of findings to improve care.
+- An effective and robust dissemination plan that includes, four peer-reviewed publications a year, disseminating information to scientific and professional audiences, Research Network website; and - Other dissemination strategies to research and practice communities, as well as families and communities that will promote the transfer of findings to improve care.

-Criterion 4: IMPACT (20 points) - Corresponds to Section IV's Background and Significance; Specific Goals and Objectives; Project Design: Methods and Evaluation; Plan and Schedule of Implementation, and Capability of Applicant
+Criterion 4: IMPACT (20 points) - Corresponds to Section IV's Background and Significance; Specific Goals and Objectives; Project Design: Methods and Evaluation; Plan and Schedule of Implementation, and Capability of Applicant site, collaborative, interdisciplinary Research Network that will advance and strengthen the evidence base related to physical health outcomes for ASD/DD populations.

-- The quality of the applicant's plan for the establishing a Research Network and the nature and technical quality of the activities proposed. - The significance of the project in terms of its potential impact in creating a multisite, collaborative, interdisciplinary Research Network that will advance and strengthen the evidence base related to behavioral health outcomes for ASD/DD populations. - The potential impact of project results in advancing and strengthening the evidence base for behavioral health interventions and treatments and access to care for children and adolescents with ASD/DD, especially underserved populations. - The effectiveness of the dissemination plan to facilitate the translation of Research Network findings to a broad audience of researchers, health professionals, policymakers, educators, and families. - The feasibility of the applicant's plan for delivering at least three peer-reviewed publications each year resulting from the award. - An effective plan for engaging other funded Autism CARES Act and MCH programs (e.g., Research Networks) and cooperative agreements pertinent to the Research Network.
+- The quality of the applicant's plan for establishing a Research Network, and the nature and technical quality of the activities proposed. - The significance of the project in terms of its potential impact in creating a multi-

+- The potential impact of project results in advancing and strengthening the evidence base for physical health interventions and treatments and access to care for children and adolescents with ASD/DD, especially underserved populations. - The effectiveness of the dissemination plan to facilitate the translation of Research Network findings to a broad audience of researchers, health professionals, policymakers, educators, and families. - The feasibility of the applicant's plan for delivering at least four peer-reviewed publications each year resulting from the award. - An effective plan for engaging other funded Autism CARES Act and MCH programs (e.g., Research Networks) and cooperative agreements pertinent to the Research Network.